olefjaerestad/caniuse/README.md

 # caniuse
-Check if you can use a certain CSS or JS feature on your site based on browser usage data from Google Analytics.
+Check if you can use a certain CSS or JS feature as mission critical or nice-to-have on your site based on browser usage data from Google Analytics.

 ![The user interface displaying data about the support status of a browser feature](screenshot.png "The UI")